ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 ### MultiMarkdown → HTML

 I don't think even Gruber himself could have predicted the future popularity of his text parsing engine.
-Over the years, many -- *many* -- non-standard iterations of Markdown have been devised (too many to even mention).
+Over the years, many---*many*---non-standard iterations of Markdown have been devised (too many to even mention).
 [MultiMarkdown][fletcherpenney] is about as close as one could get to retaining Gruber's 'standard' Markdown's simplicity, without getting all crazy like some of the other Markdown flavors have done.

 The beauty of MultiMarkdown is that it is parsed to HTML just as easily as standard Markdown.
 Because of this, **I use MultiMarkdown almost anytime I write.** If you want to do the same, continue reading.